JHU-PL-Lab/big-bang/COMPILE.md

     make

-The re-execution of the "oasis setup" step is only necessary when the _oasis configuration file changes.
+From this point onward, the re-execution of "make" is sufficient to rebuild the project (even when the _oasis file changes).